rust-stuco/lectures/week2/ownership_p1.md

 # C's Proposal: Manual Memory Management

 * Using `malloc` and `free` can lead to all sorts of undefined behavior
+  * Unless you are the perfect developer...
+  * Who _never_ writes a bug...
+  * You're bound to shoot yourself in the foot

+<!-- Because developers who never write bugs definitely exist -_- -->

+---

+# Java's Proposal: Runtime Garbage Collection

+In Java, the _runtime_ is responsible for returning memory.

+* **Runtime**: system that provides services during the running of a program
+  * Among these services is the garbage collector
+  * However, runtime processes are inefficient

+---

+# Rust's Proposal: Prevent at Compilation

+In Rust, the _compiler_ is responsible for returning memory.

+* Compiler marks places to return memory
 * It would be great if the compiler knew:
-  * When to allocate heap values
-  * When to deallocate heap values
+  * When the variable needs memory
+  * When the memory is no longer needed
 * Idea: **What if we tied heap allocations to the scope of a variable?**

-<!-- Because developers who never write bugs definitely exist -_- -->

 ---

-# Review: Scopes
+# Rust's Proposal: Prevent at Compilation

 Every variable has a _scope_.